revilowaldow/BITC/Factions/The Cooking Association/Palanda Macav.md

-Human male in ornamented armor
+Human male in ornamented armour

-Head Chef Master
+Head Chef Master of [[The Cooking Association]]